 Getting back to big positives, you’d benefit enormously from lower occupancy rates and cheaper prices at hotels near Death Valley if you visited in December.
 We think lodging inside the park is excessively expensive year round for what you get; you’re basically paying for the convenience of being close to attractions.
 But you can also stay at a number of small towns around the park boundaries, and that’s where you’ll save the most in winter.

-Our experience: After two trips to the park, we can confidently say that figuring out places to stay is the most difficult part of itinerary planning.
+After two trips to the park, we can confidently say that figuring out places to stay is the most difficult part of itinerary planning.
 Death Valley is gigantic and its attractions are spread out so it makes sense to move hotels each night, unless you stay at one of the two super-expensive hotels in Furnace Creek.
 But we refuse to pay those prices, so we’ve stayed in Lone Pine, Beatty, Furnace Creek (camping) and Pahrump for a total of 6 nights.

 Where To Stay

-IN THE PARK: If you don’t mind paying over the odds prices, you should stay at The Inn At Death Valley or The Ranch At Death Valley because they’re centrally located between all of Death Valley’s top attractions.
+In the park: If you don’t mind paying over the odds prices, you should stay at The Inn At Death Valley or The Ranch At Death Valley because they’re centrally located between all of Death Valley’s top attractions.
 Alternatively, you can stay at Stovepipe Wells or Panamint Springs which are cheaper and still inside the park, but they’re further from most attractions.

-CAMPING: If you want to stay centrally in Furnace Creek but you’re visiting on a super-low budget, you can camp or park an RV at one of three campgrounds: Sunset, Texas Springs or Furnace Creek.
+Camping: If you want to stay centrally in Furnace Creek but you’re visiting on a super-low budget, you can camp or park an RV at one of three campgrounds: Sunset, Texas Springs or Furnace Creek.

 Exclusive: Our readers can take advantage of our exclusive no-strings 30-day free trial with The Dyrt Pro to get notifications when fully booked campsites have cancellations.

-NEARBY: Finally, you can stay in towns like Beatty, Lone Pine or Shoshone which are all located close to the park’s attractions.
+Nearby: Finally, you can stay in towns like Beatty, Lone Pine or Shoshone which are all located close to the park’s attractions.
 You’ll get cheaper rates and more amenities like restaurants and laundry.

 Our recommendations: